johnalison/obsidian-notes/0-inbox/Ground truth believe systems on which to base philosophy.md

 Philosophy needs some axioms to proceed.

-Have come across several plausible belief systems on which to base philosophy
+Several different plausible belief systems on which to base philosophy
 - "common sense" intuitions of the first-person self. ([[Knowledge, Reality, and Value]])
 - state-of-the-art scientific worldview
 - state-of-the-art scientific worldview + many worlds
-- the non-dual awake awareness
+- the non-dual awareness
 - pragmatic approach (see what works) [[The problems of philosophy]]

 Should investigate the implications of each belief system [[MetaPhilosophy]]